jendrikseipp/convert-downward/README.md

 Usage:

-  Run the script with the following command where [MERCURIAL REPOSITORY] is a path to the repository you want to convert, [CLEANED MERCURIAL REPOSITORY] is a location we can write an intermediate repository to, and [CONVERTED GIT REPOSITORY] is the location where we should write the resulting git repository.
+  Run the script with the following command where [MERCURIAL REPOSITORY] is a path to the repository you want to convert, [CLEANED MERCURIAL REPOSITORY] is a location where the intermediate cleaned up Mercurial repository will be written to, and [CONVERTED GIT REPOSITORY] is the location where the resulting Git repository will be written to.
 None of the paths may contain spaces.
-  The intermediate cleaned Mercurial repository can be deleted after the conversion.
+The intermediate cleaned up Mercurial repository can be deleted after the conversion.

   ./run-cleanup-and-conversion.sh [MERCURIAL REPOSITORY] \
                                     [CLEANED MERCURIAL REPOSITORY] \
                                     [CONVERTED GIT REPOSITORY]